 Location: This tag would be located beside the federal label in the driver's area.

 Titan: Currently not certified for use in Colorado

-Certification Decal example below.
 Location: Plate will be mounted on front bulkhead or panel above and to the right of the drivers' seat.